-Antarctic air: South freezes as icy blast sweeps north
+Weather: Snow expected in North Island as South freezes in snow as icy blast sweeps north

 Invercargill is expected to dip to a frigid -10C, according to Niwa.

-Today the North Island is also in store for a spell of polar weather, with snow expected to fall on the central plateau in the coming hours.
+Today the North Island is also in store for a spell of polar weather, with snow expected to fall on the Central Plateau in the coming hours.
 A road-snow warning has been issued for the Desert Rd.

 Potentially damaging gales of up to 120 km/h are set to howl through eastern regions, with Hawke's Bay and Tararua District under a strong wind warning.